 For the last two years, I’ve been buying my salt from Amazon.com! (disclosure that is an affiliate link).
 Unfortunately, the price has gone up a bit since I bought those last three buckets, but they still have pretty good pricing.

 No more lugging around buckets.
 The buckets come shipped directly to my door.
 No more drive time.
 No more hassle at all.
 And when the bucket arrives, I’m giddy, like a little kid on his birthday.

-The thing I love most about buying my salt on Amazon is the free shipping I get on the salt + whatever else I buy there.
+The thing I love most about buying my preferred salt brand on Amazon is the free shipping I get on the salt + whatever else I buy there.